DavidRutkevich/Pygame-Pandemic-Simulation/README.md

 ## Description:

+### Project for an student hackathon in germany so the comments are in german.

 A Human is represented by a circle, the state of each Human at an given time is represented by its color.
 * **Red** = Infected
 * **Blue** = Not infected